 Accounting is about communicating and analysing financial reports.
-If you have a logical mind and an aptitude for numbers, the Bachelor of Commerce (BCom) in Accountancy will provide you with a a specialised degree in accountancy, that will prepare you for a professional career in this field.
+If you have a logical mind and an aptitude for numbers, the Bachelor of Commerce (BCom) in Accountancy will provide you with a specialised degree in accountancy, that will prepare you for a professional career in this field.
 At UOWD, The Bachelor of Commerce (BCom) in Accountancy will help you understand and critically analyse financial reporting issues and their impact within the framework of the International Financial Reporting Standards (IFRS).
 Furthermore, you will develop an understanding of cost and management accounting techniques for planning, decision-making and performance evaluation.
-It will also provide you with a foundation in the procedures of auditing and international taxation.
+It will also provide the foundation in the procedures of auditing and international taxation.

-UOWD’s Bachelor of Commerce (BCom) in Accountancy has been accredited by the UK’s Association of Chartered Certified Accountants (ACCA) for exemption from 9 out of 14 ACCA papers, the maximum exemption that can be achieved at undergraduate level.
-On graduation from this program you can gain professional certification from the ACCA to become a chartered accountant.
+UOWD’s Bachelor of Commerce (BCom) in Accountancy has been accredited by the UK’s Association of Chartered Certified Accountants (ACCA) for exemption from 9 out of 14 ACCA papers (the maximum exemption that can be achieved at undergraduate level).
+On graduation from this program, you can gain professional certification from the ACCA to become a Chartered Accountant.